When to Harvest Kabocha Squash

 Once the curing process is complete, you can store your Kabocha squash (without stacking) for several months.
 You can store Kabocha squash in a garage with a temperature of 50 and 55 °F (10 to 13 °C).
 According to the University of California, Kabocha squash can be stored for 2 to 6 months.

-The Sunshine Kabocha squash variety is more flavorful if consumed immediately after harvest, without the need to cure the squash.
-The rest of the Kabocha squash varieties need the curing process to obtain a better flavor.
+The Sunshine Kabocha squash variety is more flavorful if consumed immediately after harvest without curing the squash.
+The rest of the Kabocha squash varieties need curing to obtain a better flavor.

 how to store kabocha squash